 The ICT sector – being dynamic, fast-moving and attractive to many of this century's best innovators - is well positioned to make fruitful use of the Inducement Prizes instrument under Horizon 2020.
 The European Commission's plan is to launch three ICT-related inducement prizes in 2014-2015.

 Do you have any thoughts or ideas regarding ICT inducement prizes?
-If so, please let us know using the comment box below.
+If so, please send us your comments (to be able to comment, you would need to log in).